Aichi-Chang/Project-2/readme.md

   }
 ```

-- Due to the API has a limitation which is only showing 20 results per page, we had to pull out the fetch function and call everytime when the user clicks the page number.
+- Due to the API has a limitation which is only showing 20 results per page, we had to pull out the fetch function and call every time when the user clicks the page number.
 This is to make the second page to load extra results.

 ```js
   page1(e) {